 Have an online presence with side projects

 Nowadays, it’s very common for people to submit their resume and cover letter for an application, but if you really want the job, one way to stand out is by having side projects and showcasing them through an online portfolio.
 By sending this along with the usual documents, it serves as visual proof and backs up your claims of being a valuable asset to the company by showcasing skills that you are capable of.
-Not only it help with the job process, it’s also a great thing to have people stumble across when they search your name online.
+Not only does it help with the job process, but it’s also a great thing to have people stumble across when they search your name online.

 Get involved in the industry and network

 As the saying goes, it’s not about what you know but who you know.
 The same logic and reasoning can be applied in the startup world.
 No matter what hub you work in, whether it be Austin, Boston, NYC, or San Francisco, everyone knows someone and you will start running to familiar faces at the most unexpected places.
 That’s why it’s important to start immersing yourself within the community and grow your network through different things like meetups, pitch competitions, classes, and etc. Later on down the road, your future self will thank you.